In more detail

 Similarly, if you process data from a range of data sources, including unstructured data, this can pose difficulties when producing all of the data you hold on one individual.
 This can be further complicated if you make use of observed data or inferred data - data that an individual does not provide to you directly.
 For example, if you generate insights about an individual's behaviour based on their use of your service, where this data is identified or identifiable (directly or indirectly) then it is personal data and subject to the right of access.

-In these situations it is even more important that you practice good data management, not just for facilitating the right of access but also because of the GDPR's legal requirements on accountability and documentation.
+In these situations it is even more important that you practice good data management, not just for facilitating the right of access but also because of the UK GDPR's legal requirements on accountability and documentation.
 You need to have:

 - adequate metadata;